 Prior to desegregation, Goldsboro had a predominantly white population; however school desegregation led to white flight out of Goldsboro and into Wayne County.
 By the early 1980s, residents claimed that the Authority, in concert with Wayne County Commissions, purposefully placed public housing in the City.
-This action resulted in a segregated school system with one-third of the City's students living in public housing in Goldsboro resulted in concentrated pockets of poverty, especially child poverty, and unemployment in the city.
+This action resulted in a segregated school system with one-third of the City's students living in public housing (The News and Observer, 16 Jan.
+1983).
+Further, the construction of public housing in Goldsboro resulted in concentrated pockets of poverty, especially child poverty, and unemployment in the city.
 Poverty and unemployment increased the need for more public housing, which continued the trend of isolation for its residents.
 In 2016, almost 4,000 people lived in public housing in Goldsboro, 10.5% of the city's population.
 As of 2018, the need for HUD-assisted units exceeded the supply in the City of Goldsboro, a continuation of trends that started in the 1950s (Nichol and Hunt 2018).

-The Housing Authority currently manages nine separate public housing properties in Goldsboro: Elmwood Terrace Apartments constructed between 1959-1961; Fairview Apartments constructed in 1952, 1955, and 1975; Lincoln Homes built in 1952; Little Washington Apartments built in 1976; Oleander Avenue constructed in 1976; Trinity Court built in 1955, 1995, 2002, 2007, and 2015; Walnut Street School Apartments are in an early-twentieth century school; West Haven Apartments built in 1974 and 1975; and Woodcrest Terrace Apartments built in 1966 (Housing Authority of the City of Goldsboro).
+The Housing Authority currently manages nine separate public housing properties in Goldsboro: Elmwood Terrace Apartments constructed in 1966; Fairview Apartments constructed in 1952, 1955, and 1975; Lincoln Homes built in 1952; Little Washington Apartments built in 1976; Oleander Avenue constructed in 1976; Trinity Court built in 1955, 1995, 2002, 2007, and 2015; Walnut Street School Apartments are in an early-twentieth century school; West Haven Apartments built in 1974 and 1975; and Woodcrest Terrace Apartments built in 1966 (Housing Authority of the City of Goldsboro).